Catskills Region Facts

 – The largest kaleidoscope in the entire world is located in Shandaken, New York.
 It stands 60 feet tall and cost $250,000 to create in 1996. [source]

 – The oldest arts colony in the entire country is located in the Catskill Mountains.
-Byrdcliffe was founded in 1903 in Woodstock and established the town’s first painting school. [source]
+As the town’s first painting school, Byrdcliffe was founded in 1903 in Woodstock. [source]

 – On November 8, 2005, the Town of Ulster, New York (Ulster County) elected Nicky B. Woerner to the position of Town Supervisor.
 At age 21, Woerner is the youngest Town Supervisor to have served in New York State.

-– Rosendale, New York was put on the manufacturing map in the 1800’s when it was discovered that the naturally occuring magnesium and clays levels found in dolostone cultivated there could be used to make amazingly great cement.
-Rosendale Natural Cement was so well known for its high quality that it was used in the pedestal of the Statue of Liberty, parts of the Brooklyn Bridge and even one wing of the United States Capitol building.
+– Rosendale was put on the map in the 1800’s when they discovered the naturally occurring magnesium and clay levels found in dolostone cultivated there could be used to make cement.
+Rosendale Natural Cement was so well known for its quality it was used in the pedestal of the Statue of Liberty, parts of the Brooklyn Bridge, and even one wing of the United States Capitol building.

 – The name of the famous Nevele Hotel in the Catskills is a reverse anagram.
 The name was created by spelling the word “eleven” backwards, in honor of eleven local school teachers.
 Those teachers first discovered a waterfall on the site back in the 1800’s.
 The Nevele Hotel closed in 2009. [source]